jtroetscher/analyzeGDPdU/README.md

 *   **Bon_Nummer** is numeric
 *   **Datum**: Date format is `DD.MM.YYYY`; example `02.01.2018`
 *   **Uhrzeit**: Time format is `HH:MM:SS` in 24h format; example `16:46:22`
 *   **Umsatz Br.**: revenue in EUR: decimal, not formatted to a fixed number of decimal digits.
-    It appears to be always positive.
-    Negative amounts are booked via a negative value in column `Anzahl`
+Can be positive or negative
     examples: `18`, `18,5`,
 *   **Anzahl**: numeric, can be positive or negative
     examples: `1`, `-1`,